Capitol hill report: AAN Salutes Advocacy Champion; Updates on Medicare Part B, Concussion, and MACRA

 Dr. Jones served six years as chair of the Government Relations Committee and now is a member of the AAN Board of Directors and current chair of the Payment Policy Subcommittee.
 She has worked tirelessly to organize and grow an effort to bring adequate neurologic care to the poor of Haiti.
 She provides direct care to patients at the St. Luke Hospital in Port-au-Prince, brings much needed medical education for Haitian physicians, and has established innovative programs to deliver neurologic care to those in need.

-If you have never been to the Palatucci Forum, learn more about it online and consider applying for the 2017 program when the application cycle opens later this year.
+If you have never been to the Palatucci Forum, consider applying for the 2017 program when the application cycle opens later this year.

 Seeking a Better Approach to Address Medicare Part B Costs